giellalt/giellalt.github.io/MaturityClassification.md

 * lexicon has more than 30k entries (but subject to realworld realities & limits)
 * running text coverage above 90 %
 * at least one contact person in the language community that is willing to or being payed to be a first line support person and language resource maintainer
-* CI/CD working for the tools being provided, entries in Divvun Manager, documentation, etc, with delivery to the stable channel
+* CI/CD working for the tools being provided, entries in Divvun Manager, documentation, etc, with delivery to the stable channel; displayed on the Divvun Manager front page
 * Release `1.0.0` or higher of either speller or analyser/`giella-XXX` package
 * rule of thumb: it is available in the stable channel/default App/etc